 That is the end of your first day in Milan.
 The total walk time for this route (without stops) is roughly one hour and about 5km (3 miles) in length.
 You’ve therefore got plenty of time to visit everything at a reasonably relaxed pace.

 To finish your day in Italian style, I’d recommend heading to nearby Corso Sempione or one of the terraces near Piazza di Duomo to enjoy an aperitivo (more on that below!) before dinner.
 I’ve listed a few suggestions below in the “Where to Eat and Drink in Milan” section.
+You should also check out this post on what to eat in Italy… Seriously Italian food is some of the best in the world!

 If you prefer to have your Milan itinerary taken care of, you can always opt to book a tour: